Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 > New changelists will be posted on our feedback site: [https://cakeybot.sleekplan.app/changelog](https://cakeybot.sleekplan.app/changelog).
 {.is-warning}

+# Aug 5th - Leaderboard Vanity URLs
+## Added
+* Added the ability to set a custom vanity URL for your leveling/XP leaderboards!
+For example: https://cakeybot.app/leaderboard/caketropolis

 # July 7th - Bug Fixes
 ## Fixed